 A complimentary admission ticket will be issued to a licensed care provider for visitors requiring medical assistance to visit.
 The care provider must provide an employee badge from a licensed facility and a matching photo ID.
 This complimentary ticket is available to the caregiver when the visitor and accompanying guests pay admission.

-The Qubein Children's Museum is an Autism Certified Destination, certified by IBCCES.
+The Qubein Children's Museum is a Certified Autism Center, certified by IBCCES.

 Our sensory guides are designed to help caregivers and parents better plan for and navigate our children’s museum.

 Click here to view our sensory guides.
 A booklet is also available for checkout at our Welcome desk.